Bladetrain3r/Dockermex/README.md

-Sure, here is a README in GitHub Markdown format:

 # Odamex Docker Setup

 This repository contains the Docker setup for running an Odamex server.
 The setup includes building the server from source and running it with custom IWADs and PWADs.